 Oyster Bay Town Supervisor

-A strong advocate for the environment, Supervisor Saladino has led the fight for the complete hydraulic containment and remediation of the Grumman Navy plume.
-His fight to provide clean and safe drinking water led to passage of milestone legislation, which he wrote and sponsored to begin the state’s process of cleaning up the largest and most highly concentrated plume of dangerous chemicals in a sole source aquifer anywhere in the U.S. His commitment to the environment remains steadfast in his role as Town Supervisor, where he will protect to Town’s natural resources, including its miles of pristine waterways on both the North and South Shores.
+There is much more to accomplish in the Town of Oyster Bay, and Supervisor Saladino intends to do just that.
+A strong advocate for the environment and safe drinking water, Joseph Saladino has led the fight for the complete hydraulic containment and remediation of the Grumman-Navy plume.
+As a State Assemblyman, Mr. Saladino authored and passed milestone legislation (A.9492 of 2014) to begin the state’s process of cleaning up the largest and most highly-concentrated plume of dangerous chemicals in a sole source aquifer anywhere in the nation.
+This legislation paved the way for the $150 million remediation initiative recently launched by Governor Cuomo.
+As Supervisor, Joseph Saladino continues to proactively advocating for Grumman to test Bethpage Community Park for radiological radioactive/radiological materials along with 1, 4 dioxane.
+Supervisor Saladino’s commitment to the environment remains steadfast in his role as Town Supervisor, where he will protect the Town’s natural resources and drinking water, including its miles of pristine waterways, open space and wildlife refuges on both the North and South Shores.

-Supervisor Saladino began his career in broadcast journalism as a news anchor and reporter with Long Island’s largest television and radio station.
+Prior to serving as Town Supervisor, Joseph Saladino served residents in the New York State Assembly for six terms where he was one of the original sponsors of – and approved – New York State’s Property Tax Cap and STAR Rebate Checks.
+Mr. Saladino was a leading advocate for Megan’s Law, which requires law enforcement authorities to make information available to the public regarding registered sex offenders.
+He began his career in broadcast journalism as a news anchor and reporter with Long Island’s largest television and radio station.
 He also worked with a Long Island civil engineering firm immersed in civil construction and environmental engineering projects.
 A lifelong community volunteer, he is a 30 year member and past Kiwanis Club President, where he received the distinguished “Kiwanian of the Year” award.
 He has been named an honorary member of the Massapequa Fire Department Companies 4 and 6.
 He has spent decades serving the community as a volunteer, including as a member of the Lions Club, the Sons of Italy-Columbus Lodge, the Chamber of Commerce, and as a former Trustee of the Historical Society.
 He was inducted into the Massapequa High School Hall of Fame and the Massapequa Mustangs Hall of Fame.

-Supervisor Saladino is an outdoorsman, mountain climber, experienced fisherman and boater, who has studied our marine resources and has brought this background to the government, protecting our waterways and preserving clean and plentiful drinking water.
-He attended Tulane University and holds a Master’s Degree from the New York Institute of Technology, where he graduated Summa Cum Laude.
+Supervisor Saladino is an outdoorsman, mountain climber, experienced fisherman and boater, who has studied marine resources and has brought this background to the government, protecting our waterways and preserving clean and plentiful drinking water.
+He has a love for music and enjoys jamming with his band at local restaurants throughout the Town of Oyster Bay.
+Joseph attended Tulane University and holds a Master’s Degree from the New York Institute of Technology, where he graduated Summa Cum Laude.